Anand-Mohankumar/Home-Lab/README.md

 # Home-Lab for Purple Teaming Activities

 Welcome to the Purple Teaming Home Lab Project!

-This initiative is designed to guide security enthusiasts, professionals, and learners in setting up a practical and effective purple teaming environment within the confines of their home lab.
+ This project is designed to guide security enthusiasts, professionals, and learners in setting up a practical and effective purple teaming environment within the confines of their home lab.
+### What is Purple Teaming?
 Purple teaming is a collaborative approach to security testing, bringing together both offensive (red team) and defensive (blue team) strategies to enhance overall cybersecurity resilience.

 ## Project Goals: